mikehui1124/challenge_4_Cool-Javascript-quiz/README.md

 Brief description

-The main page display instructions of the quiz at the beginning.
+The main page displays instructions of the quiz at the beginning.
 A timer starts and each question is displayed in turn when user clicks Start button.
 A 3-sec deduction applies when a wrong answer is selected.
 The second page opens when user submit his name to the quiz, then a high scores board emerges with the user’s input name.
 High Score record can be reset, or user may return to the main page and re-join the quiz challenge again for higher score.

 Snapshot of Main page and the Second page